 How do I know if my air-conditioning condenser has gone bad?

-Well, it'll be warmer than you want, or your windows will be foggy.
-If refrigerant leaks, the air conditioner won't spit out much cold air, if any.
+The air will be warmer than you want, or your vehicle windows will be foggy.
+If refrigerant leaks, the air conditioner won’t spit out much cold air, if any.
 Leaks can be located by adding an ultraviolet dye to the refrigerant.
-Air-conditioning output also can be diminished by crud that builds up on the front of the condenser, and cleaning the condenser may restore some performance.
+Air-conditioning output also can be diminished by crud that builds up on the front of the condenser, and cleaning the condenser may restore some cooling performance.

 How often should I replace my air-conditioning condenser?

-As with other parts of the air-conditioning system, the condenser generally doesn't need servicing as long as the system is producing cold air.
-Some mechanics recommend periodically inspecting the condenser for signs of damage or corrosion and doing an external cleaning or internal flush if needed.
+As with other equipment in the air-conditioning system, the condenser generally doesn’t need servicing as long as the system is producing cold air.
+Some mechanics recommend periodically inspecting the condenser for signs of damage or corrosion and doing an external cleaning or internal flush if needed to maintain cooling performance.

-Why do I have to replace my air-conditioning condenser?
+Why do I have to install a replacement air-conditioning condenser?

-Because it's an integral part of your air-conditioning system, and you won't be comfortable, or be able to see, if it's broken.
-Some condensers can be cleaned externally with a hose, and others can be cleared of sludge with an internal flush, but many mechanics recommend replacing a condenser that is clogged or corroded.
+Because it’s an integral part of your car’s air conditioning, and you won’t be comfortable or able to see if the unit is broken.
+Some condensers can be cleaned externally by hosing off the fins while others can be cleared of sludge with an internal flush, but many mechanics’ recommendation likely will be to install a replacement condenser for one that is clogged or corroded.